diffplug/spotless-cli/README.md

                     make sense for composite mutators -h, --help      Show this help message and exit.
   -s, --source-compatibility=<sourceCompatibility>
-                  The source JDK version to use for the CleanThat mutators.
+                  The source JDK version to use for the clean-that mutators.
                     This is used to determine the Java language features available.
                   (default: 1.8)